vertoe/darkcoil/README.md

 About
 ------

-This is basicly the official Darkcoin client with everything stripped off what Darkcoin makes unique (Darksend, Masternodes, InstantTX, etc.)
+This is basically the official Darkcoin client with everything stripped off what Darkcoin makes unique (Darksend, Masternodes, InstantTX, etc.)

 You **don't** want to use this implementation if you: